Skip to Content

 Search Engine Options in Vivaldi

-Brave has Google as the default search engine, while in the private window, it uses its Brave search.
-However, users can change it in the settings.
+Brave has Google as the default search engine, while in the private window, it uses its new Brave search, which is still learning and developing.
+Users can change it in the settings.

 Vivaldi has Yahoo as the default search, DuckDuckGo as the default in the private mode, and Bing as the default image search engine.